amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

    }
    ```

    *"But that just looks like a regular struct!"* you might say.
+Well it is!
+Legion will take care of creating the archetypes for

-   Legion will take care of creating the archetypes for optimal storage automatically based on the combination of components given to an entity.
+   optimal storage of these structs automatically based on the combination of components added to an entity.

 ## initialize some entities

-Now that we have a `Paddle` component, let's define some paddle entities that
+Now that we have a `Paddle` component, let's define some entities that
 include that component and add them to our `World`.

 First let's look at our imports: